 This attraction is located at Epcot in Disney World and opens on May 27, 2022.

 Not at this time.
-You will NOT be able to walk up and ride this attraction on opening day (or for the near future).
+You will NOT be able to walk up and ride this attraction.

-The only two options you have for riding GOTG Cosmic Rewind will be through Genie+ Individual Lightning Lane purchase OR by joining the virtual queue for a boarding group.
+The only two options for riding GOTG Cosmic Rewind will be through Genie+ Individual Lightning Lane purchase OR by joining the virtual queue for a boarding group.

 This post provides information on using Genie+ and Individual Lighting Lane at Epcot.

 Read this post for the hacks to joining Cosmic Rewind virtual queue boarding groups.

 Is Guardians of the Galaxy Cosmic Rewind Too Scary For Kids?
 Parents Guide To Rides At Disney

 Disney doesn’t try to make rides that are too scary for kids, but some children may react unexpectedly to certain experiences at Disney World or Disneyland.